-A former animal care coordinator is suing the University of Melbourne for sex discrimination, claiming that she was paid less than her male colleagues who did less work and had fewer responsibilities than her.
+The woman claims the university paid her less than her male colleagues who did less work and had fewer responsibilities.

-Lianne, who did not want her surname published, says she took the legal action after she made a number of unsuccessful attempts to be paid the same as her male co-workers.
+Lianne says she’s taking the action after making a number of unsuccessful attempts to be paid the same as her male co-workers.

-She also alleges that the university made her job redundant after she complained about the gender pay gap.
+Furthermore, she alleges the university made her job redundant as a result of her complaints about the gender pay gap.

-In contrast, she claims that one of her male counterparts only looked after dogs, while the other had no casual staff reporting to him, but had to manage a larger parcel of land.
+In contrast, she claims that her male counterparts only looked after dogs and had no casual staff reporting to them.

-“It seems that there is some gender inequality with regards to salaries,” Lianne wrote in an email to her manager, which forms part of her affidavit.
+“It seems that there is some gender inequality with regards to salaries,” she wrote in an email to her manager.

 First raised pay concerns in 2014

-Lianne, who worked at the university for eight years, first raised concerns about her pay in 2014.
+Lianne worked at the university for eight years, and first raised concerns about her pay in 2014.

 As a result, she received a small pay rise, but still earned less than her male co-workers.